fierceeo/SimplePoliceRegions/README.md

 **Usage**

+Make sure to have essentials installed and create a jail named “jail1”

 To add a police do /police add (username)

 To jail a player, make sure you are a police and attack a player with a blaze rod